-The authors share with other States Parties to the Treaty on the Non-Proliferation of Nuclear Weapons the conviction that the Non-Proliferation Treaty is the cornerstone of the nuclear disarmament and non-proliferation regime.
-Based on its well-known three pillars of disarmament, non-proliferation and peaceful uses, the Treaty established the framework that has led to and guided a complex set of international instruments to implement and strengthen the international nuclear disarmament and non-proliferation regime.
+1. Austria shares with other States parties to the Treaty on the Non-Proliferation of Nuclear Weapons the conviction that the Non-Proliferation Treaty is the cornerstone of the nuclear disarmament and non-proliferation regime.
+Based on its well-known three pillars of disarmament, non-proliferation and peaceful uses, the Treaty established the framework that has led to and guided a complex set of international instruments for implementing and strengthening the international nuclear disarmament and non-proliferation regime.